MikeMakesMinigames/TacoPong/README.md

 ## Deployment

 For Windows you should be fine to just compile using the internal GMS compiler and assembler.
-This project is untested on Mac, Ubuntu, Android and iOS so building for those systems may work but is officially unsupported.
+This project is untested on Mac, Ubuntu, Android and iOS so building for those systems may work but is officially unsupported. <br />
 For Playstation Vita you will need to import the .gmx project file from the game (directly or modified) into SilicaAndPina's GayMaker utility while also providing all required System icons and backgrounds (specifications can be found in the software).
 Make sure GMS 1.4999 is selected in the version selecter and build the project.
 You should receive a compiled VPK.
 You will need a modified Playstation Vita to install your VPK package.
 This project is fully supported and tested on PS Vita fw versions 3.60 and 3.65 with Henkaku Enso installed.
-It has not been tested on more recent firmware so anything past version 3.65Enso is not officially supported.
+It has not been tested on more recent firmware so anything past version 3.65 Enso is not officially supported.<br />

 ## Contributing